How RSEI Should Be Used

 - Identifying high-scoring facilities and industry sectors for further investigation and pollution prevention opportunities.

-- Examining trends over time for facilities, industry sectors or geographic areas.
-In some cases, potential for chronic human health risk can increase even though fewer total pounds are released.
+- Examining trends over time for facilities, industry sectors, or geographic areas.
+In some cases, potential for chronic human health impacts can increase even though fewer total pounds of toxic chemicals are released.

 - Helping to prioritize issues for communities relating to toxics management.
-RSEI can identify chemicals, facilities, and kinds of releases and transfers that may be of most concern and require further investigation.
+RSEI can help identify chemicals, facilities, and types of waste management activities that may be of most concern and require further investigation.

 - Looking at environmental justice issues.
 Combining RSEI data with demographic and income data can help communities and policymakers identify areas of potential concern.